Translational Molecular Medicine Research

-Our Translational Molecular Medicine Department was initiated at the John Wayne Cancer Institute in 1991 under Dr. Dave SB Hoon.
+Our Translational Molecular Medicine Department was initiated at the Saint John’s Cancer Institute in 1991 under Dr. Dave SB Hoon.
 Dr. Hoon’s research team has published over 350 publications in indexed scientific journals.
 Currently, the members of the department are organized in different sections of research, these include:

 - The identification of CTCs and CFNA in blood and urine for diagnosis and prognosis of patients during follow up.

 - The understanding of different epigenetic mechanisms that regulate regional and distant(brain, visceral organ) metastasis.